debalin/multiplayer-game-engine/docs/README_v2.md

 (1 for main game loop + 1 for reading data from server + 1 for writing data to server).
 For server, the number of threads depends of the number of connected clients.
 It can be represented as `1 + 2 * n`, where `n` is the number of connected clients.
 The data received on each end is asynchronously made available to the game as there are separate threads for these tasks.
-The main game loop (which keeps calling the `manage` method in the `Controller` instance) keeps updating the set of stairs on the engine side (by calling `registerGameObjects`) with the one that is on the game application side.
+The main game loop (which keeps calling the `manage` method in the `Controller` instance) keeps updating the set of fallingStairs on the engine side (by calling `registerGameObjects`) with the one that is on the game application side.

  For synchronizing the data received from the game perspective, I use a `ConcurrentLinkedQueue` of `GameObject` instances.
 This is